-The village elder shook his head and went to the door of the shack and called loudly, “Noface come out!
+The village elder shook his head doubtfully and went to the base of the steps that led to the shack’s front porch and called loudly, “Noface come out!
 I know you’re in there!
 Come out!”
 No answer.
-The elder now climbed the steps to the door of the shack and knocked loudly on it.
-Finally there was a stirring inside the shack and the door slowly opened.
+Then the elder climbed the steps to the door of the shack and knocked loudly on it.
+Finally there was a stirring inside; the door creaked and slowly opened.

 Noface appeared in the doorway yawning–as if just awakening from a night’s sleep–and said, “Master, what brings you to my door this early morning?”

 “Noface, this boy says he saw you standing out here over a dead body this early morning!” said the elder, pointing to the apple tree.

 “Dead body”, repeated Noface as he looked to the tree.
 “I know nothing about a dead body.”
 Now he looked to Arrd, “This boy is making up a story to stir the hatred between us.”

 The elder looked hard at Noface and then gave Arrd and his mother a look of disgust.
 He said nothing, but turned on his heel and headed back toward the village.
 Arrd and his mother followed slowly behind.
 As his mother put an arm around him, Arrd looked back to the shack.
 Noface let out a quiet, hissing laugh as he slipped back inside his shack.
 That day there was no fresh milk in the village and no money for Arrd and his mother to buy food for the table.